Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 ### 2.2 STM32CubeProgrammer with ST-Link

-The figure below shows the minimum configuration to program the geoloc module with [`STM32CubeProgrammer`](https://www.st.com/en/development-tools/stm32cubeprog.html) trough an USB cable connected to the USB3 port.
+The figure below shows the minimum configuration to program the geoloc module with [`STM32CubeProgrammer`](https://www.st.com/en/development-tools/stm32cubeprog.html) through an USB cable connected to the USB3 port.
 See the
 [Type1WL EVB User Manual](https://github.com/Abeeway/abeeway-geolocation-module/tree/master/docs/Type1WL-EVB_user_manual.pdf)
 for further details of the board set-up.